Dead Man Walking (David Bowie song)

-"Dead Man Walking" is a song by English musician David Bowie, released as the third single from his 21st album, Earthling (1997).
-Written by Bowie and Reeves Gabrels, it was a number 32 hit in the UK.
+"Dead Man Walking" is a song by English musician David Bowie, released as the third single from his 21st studio album, Earthling (1997).
+Written by Bowie and Reeves Gabrels, it was a top 40 hit in the UK, peaking at number 32.
+Bowie described "Dead Man Walking" as his homage "to rock and roll that is still young while we are all growing old".
+As such, the lyrics reflect his thoughts on aging at this point in his career.

+The music is, in author James E. Perone's words, "largely conventional dance", featuring atonal piano, sequenced keyboards and electric guitar and containing elements of Latin dance music and jazz; Biographer Nicholas Pegg describes the song as "modern rock".

 Background

+It initially began as a tribute to actress Susan Sarandon, but took additional influences from songwriter Neil Young after Bowie, Gabrels and Dorsey performed at a pair of benefit concerts for the artist in October 1996.
+Bowie and Sarandon had co-starred in the 1983 film The Hunger together, while Sarandon later won an Oscar for her role in the 1995 film Dead Man Walking, which has no direct connection to Bowie's track.

 The guitar riff used in the intro dates back to the mid-1960s when Jimmy Page taught it to Bowie.
 "Jimmy said, 'I've got this riff and I can't do anything with it.
 Do you want it?'"
 Guitarist Reeves Gabrels related: "It does sound fairly Page-y, like a mutated Johnny Burnette Trio thing."
 Bowie used the riff for "The Supermen" in 1970, and revived it 25 years later for "Dead Man Walking".

+According to Mark Plati, the song took five days to mix: "It [began] completely programmed and by the time it's finished it's completely live."

 Critical reception

 British magazine Music Week rated "Dead Man Walking" five out of five, declaring it as "without doubt the best track" on the Earthling album.
 The reviewer noted that it "demonstrates that Bowie retains a keener ear for contemporary music and a hunger greater than many artists half his age."